ijzerbroot/millennium/README.md

 It shows that the genkey algorithm considers the Millennium-family to be fairly close to Semimak JQ and notably "better" than Colemak DH for what it's worth.
 Personal preferences vary considerably and analyzers provide guidance rather than judgment.
 As _genkey's_ creator puts it: "What matters is not how well the layout fits the metrics, it's how well the metrics fit you".
 I have also added stats for column-staggered boards which should work even better with the non-angled versions of Millennium/Y; since I do not own such a board myself I cannot personally judge if the analyzer is correct on that topic.

 For Rest, the genkey score is a bit better than Colemak and a bit worse than Colemak DH.
 Rest has a higher usage of the left ring finger but keeps load on pinkies lower than the Colemak's while having slightly less SFB as well.
+Rest has relatively high left-index finger movement but I don't personally mind that; it's still less than half that of QWERTY :)

 Generally you may think of Millennium as trying to place highest ranged movement on the easiest-to-move index fingers and putting high-frequency keys ("T" and "A") directly under the strong middle fingers.
 As a consequence of putting all the vowels on the right hand, this hand sees relatively high usage (but no bottom-row letter movement) for the middle, ring and pinky.
 The left hand has less work to do and also has very little bottom-row usage for any finger except the index.